YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 Verifying Database Integrity
 --------------------------------

 A consistent verification strategy expedites the process of rapid identification and correction of database damage, while minimizing the overhead of integrity checking.
 In YottaDB, this strategy is logically developed around MUPIP INTEG and its numerous options for verifying GDS integrity.
-For detailed information on MUPIP INTEG, refer to the :ref:`MUPIP chapter <mupip>`.
+For detailed information on MUPIP INTEG, refer to the `MUPIP chapter <dbmgmt.html#integ>`_.
 The following sections describe situations when executing MUPIP INTEG is the appropriate action.

 GTMASSERT sends an operator log message in addition to the usual user message.
 Because these are potentially dangerous conditions, all GTMASSERTs should be immediately reported to YottaDB.
 Check database integrity with the -FAST qualifier, if appropriate, as soon as possible.
 GTMCHECK is similar to GTMASSERT but less sophisticated.
 It does not send an operation log message; however, it sends a message to the Principal Device.